Connolly warns of ‘politics of fear’ as Humphreys says rival ‘insulted allies’

 Mr Martin said he would vote for Ms Humphreys in the presidential election, but said it would show “a certain degree of arrogance” if he told his party how to cast their votes.

-Ms Connolly said Mr Martin was “entitled” to back Ms Humphreys and that it had “clarified” that “the people of Ireland have a clear choice to make now”.

-Speaking on RTE Radio, she said Mr Martin’s support for Ms Humphreys indicates there is “no difference” in the philosophies of Fine Gael and Fianna Fail.
+Ms Connolly said on RTE Radio that Mr Martin’s support for Ms Humphreys indicates there is “no difference” in the philosophies of Fine Gael and Fianna Fail.

 “We all knew that for a long time, and he’s actually set it out now and confirmed it,” Ms Connolly said.